 - In a small bowl, combine raisins, candied orange peel, candied lemon peel, ground almonds, and the rum.
 Stir until everything is well mixed.
 Cover the bowl with cling film or place the mixture into a container with a lid and let it sit for one hour.
 You can also let it sit for longer or overnight if you want more intense flavors.

-- In a small pot or microwave-safe container, heat the milk until it is lukewarm.
+- Once the mixture has been sitting for around 45 minutes, continue with the next step.
+In a small pot or microwave-safe container, heat the milk until it reaches a temperature of 85 degrees Fahrenheit.
 Then add the dry yeast and one tablespoon of sugar.
 Whisk until the yeast and the sugar have dissolved.
-It’s important that your milk is only warm and not hot as this might harm the yeast bacteria.
+It's important that your milk is only warm and not hot as this might harm the yeast bacteria.

 - In a large bowl, combine the flour, egg, butter, sugar, lemon zest, vanilla extract, cinnamon, nutmeg, and cardamom.
 Mix everything together with the spiral dough hooks of your electric mixer.

 - Slowly add the milk with the dissolved yeast into the bowl and keep mixing for around 5 minutes until the dough forms a ball that no longer sticks to the side of the bowl.